PhilShea/PhilShea/README.md

 - I’m interested in Data Science, signal processing, detection and estimation.
 - 🌱 I’m currently learning R (and who, using R, isn't still learning it.)
 - I’m not looking to collaborate on anything.
-- 📫 How to reach me philshea@gmail.com.
+- 📫 How to reach me: philshea at gmail.com.
 Note I have a very, very low spam threshold.

 <!---
 PhilShea/PhilShea is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.